Meta Quest 3 vs. Meta Quest 3S: A VR headset head-to-head

 Many of the other changes between generations come down to button layout, a repositioning of the USB-C charging/data port and 3.5mm audio jack, a minor tweak to the head strap, and a magnetic pogo pin connector array for use with a charging dock/cradle.

-However, thanks to several recently leaked images of the Quest 3S, we can see that the Quest 3S’ chassis is incredibly similar to its sibling — though noticeably thicker.
-This includes the upgraded temple speakers, head strap refinement, and fabric woven ‘facial interface.’
+The Quest 3S chassis is incredibly similar to its sibling — though noticeably bulkier.
+This includes the upgraded temple speakers, head strap refinement, and fabric-woven "facial interface."

 Will these changes make a world of difference when it comes to the overall experience?
 Potentially.
 The lack of IPD and viewport spacing will be a considerable loss for fine-tuning the visual clarity and comfort of the device.
 However, from my past experiences with the Quest 2, the vast majority of users will be fine returning to the three-point lens adjustment system.

-Still, these are excellent additions to the Quest 3, and the Quest 3S’ overall experience may feel somewhat less refined.
+Still, these were excellent additions to the Quest 3, and the Quest 3S’ overall experience may feel somewhat less refined.

 Swipe to scroll horizontally